s-bhatia1216/s-bhatia1216/README.md

 # 👋 Hi there, I'm Sonal Bhatia!

 ## 🚀 About Me
 I'm an aspiring **AI/ML Engineer** and **Scientific Programmer** with a passion for integrating advanced ML technologies into aerospace solutions.
 My expertise spans scientific programming in Python, software development in Java and C++, and a keen interest in the intersections of AI/ML, robotics, and aerospace.

-Currently, I'm redesigning the website for Princeton Naacho, a dance company I'm part of on campus.
+Currently, I'm an AI Intern in the System Performance Architecture group within Hardware Engineering at Apple Inc. My opinions, repos and other content here are not a reflection of my employers, unless otherwise specified or agreed.
+I am making my contributions/submissions to the projects in my personal capacity and am not conveying any rights to any intellectual property of any third parties.

 🔗 [LinkedIn](https://www.linkedin.com/in/sbhatia1216)